mmomtchev/mmomtchev/README.md

 I have started maintaining a list of the companies where this kind of deal is possible - there are some very large French and US companies in it - you can find it [here](https://github.com/mmomtchev/mmomtchev/blob/master/BUSINESS-AS-USUAL.md).

+Everything listed here, I do for free - but you are welcome to sponsor me.
+The only exception is support by phone - don't even think about it before sponsoring me.

 My projects:

 # General Purpose Software